williamsanchez090/Recipe-Me/README.md

 # Recipe Me Full-stack application using express Node.js and MongoDB

-This was created as part of YouTube Video.
-Links below

-UPDATE THIS

 ## IMPORTANT:Be sure to create .env file s that your Database works
 Create a .env file to store your MongoDB database credentials